Florida Atlantic vs. Fairleigh Dickinson Predictions & Picks - NCAA Tournament Second Round

 Florida Atlantic vs. Fairleigh Dickinson Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Sunday's game at Nationwide Arena has the Florida Atlantic Owls (32-3) taking on the Fairleigh Dickinson Knights (21-15) at 7:45 PM ET (on March 19).
-Our computer prediction projects a lopsided 82-65 win as our model heavily favors Florida Atlantic.
+Sunday's game between the Florida Atlantic Owls (32-3) and the Fairleigh Dickinson Knights (21-15) at Nationwide Arena is expected to be a one-sided matchup, as our computer prediction projects a final score of 82-65 and heavily favors Florida Atlantic to take home the win.
+Tipoff is at 7:45 PM ET on March 19.

-According to our computer prediction, Florida Atlantic is projected to cover the point spread (15) against Fairleigh Dickinson.
-The two teams are expected to come in below the 149.5 total.
+According to our computer prediction, Florida Atlantic is a good bet to cover the point spread, which is listed at 15.5.
+The two sides are projected to go over the 145 over/under.

 Florida Atlantic vs. Fairleigh Dickinson Game Info & Odds